 Fig. 5-A shows the imputation error of each of the learnt models on the test set.
 As can be seen, the first few edges contribute to a significant decrease (the first 20 edges contribute to a third of the total decrease in imputation error).
-This is consistent with [22, 24] who find a small set of vertices and edges to be important.
+This is consistent with [28, 30] who find a small set of vertices and edges to be important.
 However, the knee of the curve is much further down, at 122 edges.
-This indicates that the actual pattern of interactions in a domain family, while sparse, is richer than previously thought.
-In the figure we compare our results to the GMRC method of [24], and to a method that adds edges in the order of their statistical coupling ($\Delta\Delta G^{stat}$) that is also used by the SCA method.
-We notice that our imputation errors are considerably lower to the methods we compare to.
+We compare our results to the GMRC method of [30], Profile HMMs [10] and to a method that adds edges in the order of their statistical coupling ($\Delta\Delta G^{stat}$) (statistical coupling is also used by the SCA method).
+We find that our imputation errors are considerably lower than the methods we compare to (even at comparable levels of sparsity).

-To see which residues are affected by these edges, we performed the following experiment.
-We constructed a shuffled MSA by taking the natural MSA and randomly permuting the amino acids within the same column for each column.
+To see which residues are affected by these edges, we construct a "coupling profile".
+We construct a shuffled MSA by taking the natural MSA and randomly permuting the amino acids within the same column for each column.
 The new MSA now contains no co-evolving residues but has the same conservation profile as the original MSA.
-We then computed a coupling profile for the domain by calculating the difference in the imputation errors between sequences in the test set and the shuffled MSA.
+To build a coupling profile, we calculate the difference in the imputation error of sequences in a held-out test set and the shuffled MSA.
 Intuitively, having a high imputation error difference means that the position was strongly constrained in the original MSA.
-Fig. 4 shows the results of this analysis; we identify 15 positions in the MSA including all 8 positions previously identified by [19].
+Fig. 4 shows the results of this analysis; we identify 15 positions in the MSA including all 8 positions previously identified by [24].

-In addition to this analysis we also performed a retrospective analysis of the artificial sequences designed by [19].
+In addition we also performed a retrospective analysis of the artificial sequences designed by [24].
 We attempt to distinguish sequences that folded from those that didn't.
-To make a fair comparison we select a model of comparable sparsity to that in [19] (shown with a black circle in Fig. 5).
-Although this is a discriminative (folded or not) test of a generative model we achieve a high AUC of 0.843 (the ROC curve is shown in the Fig. 7).
-We therefore postulate that the additional constraints that we identified are indeed critical to the stability of the WW fold.
-The AUC is comparable to the published results of [24].
-However, their model has a much higher imputation error as shown in Fig. 5.
+To make a fair comparison we select a model of comparable sparsity (with 38 edges) to that in [24].
+Although this is a discriminative (folded or not) test of a generative model we achieve a high AUC of 0.883